 As we all know, scammers have become smart and use fresh or virtual phone numbers to carry out their scams.
 So, sometimes, certain phone numbers can get past your caller Identification apps or call spam protection feature of your smartphone.

-So, if you have already picked up a scam phone call, you can look for these hints to identify a scam effectively.
+So, if you have already received a scam phone call, you can use these hints to identify a scam effectively.

 It’s important to note that original customer support never asks you to tell you the password or share OTPs.
 If any caller asks for passwords, it’s an apparent scam.